-Disability pension: 20% of the insured's average monthly earnings in the last five years plus 1.33% for each 12-month period of contributions exceeding 180 months is paid.
+Disability pension: 20% of the insured's average monthly earnings in the last five years plus 1.33% of average monthly earnings for each 12-month period of contributions exceeding 180 months is paid.

-The minimum pension is 60% of the legal monthly minimum wage.
+The minimum monthly disability pension is 60% of the legal monthly minimum wage.